Puzzle video game: Modern puzzle games

-Portal (2007) was followed by other physics-based puzzle games.

-Subgenres
+After the release of Portal in 2007, there has been a rise in popularity of physics-based logic puzzle games.

+Sub-genres

 Physics game

 A physics game is a type of logical puzzle video game wherein the player must use the game's physics and environment to complete each puzzle.
 Physics games use consistent physics to make games more challenging.
 The genre is popular in online flash games and mobile games.
 Educators have used these games to demonstrate principles of physics.

-Physics-based logic puzzle games include Portal, The Talos Principle, The Witness, Braid, Fez, World of Goo, and Cut the Rope, and projectile collision games such as Angry Birds, Peggle, Monster Strike, and Crush the Castle.
+Physics-based logic puzzle games include The Incredible Machine, Portal, The Talos Principle, Braid, Fez, World of Goo, and Cut the Rope, as well as projectile collision games such as Angry Birds, Peggle, Monster Strike, and Crush the Castle.

-Coding

-Coding games are logical puzzle games that require programming elements.
-Examples include The Incredible Machine, SpaceChem, and Infinifactory.
+Programming game

+Programming games require writing code, either as text or using a visual system, to solve puzzles.
+Examples include Rocky's Boots (1982), Robot Odyssey (1984), SpaceChem (2011), and Infinifactory (2015).

 Exploration

-This subgenre includes point-and-click games that often exhibit similarities with adventure games and walking simulators.
+This sub-genre includes point-and-click games that often overlap with adventure games and walking simulators.
 Unlike logical puzzle games, these games generally require inductive reasoning to solve.
 The defining trait is that the player must experiment with mechanisms in each level before they can solve them.
-Puzzle elements often do not have consistency throughout the game, and thus require guessing and checking, and exploration to reveal more of the puzzle.

-Exploration games include Myst, Limbo, The Dig, Monument Valley, and escape room games such as The Room.
+Exploration games include Myst, Limbo, and The Dig.
+Escape room games such as The Room involve detailed exploration of a single location.

 Sokoban

+Sokoban games, such as its 1982 namesake title, or block-pushing games, involve pushing or pulling blocks on a grid-like space to move them into designated positions without blocking the movement of other blocks.
+Similar games include Baba is You and Patrick's Parabox.